anthonychen1109/selecting-single-elements-lab-bootcamp-prep-000/README.md

 ```
 The header is: Adele Goldberg
-The first link text is: ENTER LINK TEXT CODE HERE
+The first link text is:
 The first link href is: ENTER LINK HREF CODE HERE
 ```